Zireael07/roguelikedev-does-the-complete-roguelike-tutorial-2018/README.md

 Moved all the entity sprites to separate group to make working with them easier.

 I implemented the simplest save/load possible by using FlxSave and saving only the positions.
 For more complex games, serializing the Entity class will be necessary.

+## Week 8

+To share a HaxeFlixel game on GH pages, copy the export/html5/bin folder's contents into /docs and configure GH pages to be sourced from /docs.

+The GH page for this repository is available at https://zireael07.github.io/roguelikedev-does-the-complete-roguelike-tutorial-2018/